-Coplanar configurations have become increasingly popular in the past few years and are widely used for RambusTM.
-One of the benefits of surface coplanar configurations is that they extend the operating frequency of FR4 laminate which loses performance above 2Ghz.
+Coplanar configurations have become increasingly popular in the past few years.
+One of the benefits of surface coplanar configurations is that they extend the operating frequency of FR4 laminate, which loses performance above 2Ghz.
 In surface coplanar, most of the field between the trace and plane is through air rather than the laminate and so the loss caused by the laminate has less effect at high frequencies.